Dynamics of singular complex analytic vector fields with essential singularities II: Proof of Main Theorem: description of the family via combinatorial scheme

-Note that if a cycle appears on the graph, the branch points corresponding to the vertices in the cycle all lie on the same sheet of $\R_{X}$.
-Such a subgraph will be called a \emph{horizontal subgraph}.
-Moreover, each horizontal subgraph formed by the set of branch points sharing a same sheet of $\R_X$, say $\{\circled{\ell}=(z_\ell,t_\ell,\mu_\ell)\}_{\ell=1}^s$ with $t_1\geq t_2\geq\ldots\geq t_s$, together with the set of diagonals (edges) forms a complete digraph $K_s$ with $s(s-1)$ oriented edges.
-However, by eliminating the appropriate edges from $K_s$ we can always obtain an \emph{oriented, traversable, horizontal subtree} such that
+A subgraph formed by the set of vertices associated to branch points that share the same sheet in $\R_{X}$ will be called a \emph{horizontal subgraph}.
+Note that each horizontal subgraph, consisting of the vertices (branch points) sharing a same sheet of $\R_X$, say $\{\circled{\ell}=(z_\ell,t_\ell,-\nu_\ell)\}_{\ell=1}^s$ together with the corresponding set of edges (undirected diagonals) on the same sheet, forms a complete graph $K_s$ with $s(s-1)$ edges.
+However, by eliminating appropriate edges from $K_s$ we can always obtain an (undirected) left--right--top--bottom linear tree of the vertices $\{\circled{\ell}=(z_\ell,t_\ell,-\nu_\ell)\}_{\ell=1}^s$, recall Definition \ref{arbol-lineal-enraizado}.